 JDM Spinning Line?
 Really?
 Yes, absolutely!
-If you're getting a top quality Japanese reel and an exquisitely designed Japanese rod, why use just any old line?
+If you're getting a top quality Japanese reel and an exquisitely designed Japanese rod, why on earth would you use just any old line?

 The line discussions on various internet forums are interesting.
 It seems the bass anglers mostly use braid.
 They are sold on the casting distance gained from the small diameter, the sensitivity gained from the lack of stretch, and the ability of the braid to cut through weeds.
 They talk of 20, 30, even 50 pound braid.
 For really big bass in really thick cover I suppose 30 lb braid has its place.